MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 This setting controls whether or not meeting recordings automatically expire.
 After turning on **Meetings automatically expire**, you'll get the option to set the **Default expiration time**, measured in days.
 Meeting recordings have a default expiration time of 120 days.

-Any changes to this setting only affects newly created meeting recordings, not existing recordings.
+Any changes to this setting only affect newly created meeting recordings, not existing recordings.
 Admins can't change the expiration time on existing meeting recordings.

 The expiration value is an integer for days which can be set as follows: